IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 * Review concurrency with [pen and paper]
 	* Review function state update lock `ExecuteAfterMatchAction`

-* Use same dll in two different services must be allowed

 * Parameter check lib use
 * Confirm One Transaction per bussiness unit